jameshegarty/darkroom/README.md

 Installation
 ------------

-First you will need to clone and build Terra using the instructions in the [Terra Readme](https://github.com/zdevito/terra).
+First you will need Terra, you can download the binary files on https://github.com/zdevito/terra/releases (tested with release-2015-08-03) or build it.
+You can clone the repository and build Terra using the instructions in the [Terra Readme](https://github.com/zdevito/terra).
 Run the REPL and make sure it installed correctly.

 Add the Darkroom language definition to your lua path environment variable.
 Add this to .profile or .bashrc: